OCamlPro/ocplib-simplex/README.md

-# ocplib-simplex
+# Ocplib-simplex

-A library implementing a simplex algorithm, in a functional style, for solving systems of linear inequalities and optimizing linear objective functions
+`Ocplib-simplex` is  library implementing a simplex algorithm, in a functional style, for solving systems of linear inequalities and optimizing linear objective functions.

-## Overview

-`ocplib-simplex` is a (fully) functional OCaml implementation of the simplex algorithm for solving systems of linear inequalities.
 The implementation is incremental and backtrackable.
 It is able to extract unsat-cores for unsatisfiable problems.
-Versions `> 0.1` also support linear optimization
+Versions `> 0.1` also support linear optimization.

+## Website

+Ocplib-simplex's web is available at: https://ocamlpro.github.io/ocplib-simplex

 ## Dependencies

-`ocplib-simplex` requires `4.01.0` or higher and `ocamlfind`.
+`ocplib-simplex` requires `4.08.1` or higher and `ocamlfind`.
 You can use `make opam-deps` to install dependencies in the current switch.